MainfluxLabs/mainflux/things/README.md

 # Things

-Things service provides an HTTP API for managing platform resources: things and channels.
+Things service provides an HTTP API for managing platform resources: things and profiles.
 Through this API clients are able to do the following actions:

 - provision new things
-- create new channels
+- create new profiles
-- "connect" things into the channels
+- "connect" things into the profiles

 For an in-depth explanation of the aforementioned scenarios, as well as thorough understanding of Mainflux, please check out the [official documentation][doc].